Crush Rib Design Guidelines

 The minimum interference should be 0.01 inches, which allows the rib to support the loads on the part.

-How to calculate rib thickness?
+How do you calculate rib thickness?